tommy-mor/glue-statistics/DOCUMENTATION.rst

 This will allow you to directly access the data that is in Glue (the top left panel is a visual of what the data collection is).

-WARNING: Do not use the variable "dc" in any of your code for the data viewer.
+**WARNING**: Do not use the variable "dc" in any of your code for the data viewer.
 The variable "dc" is already being used in the IPython Terminal as a default variable name for the data collection.
 If you use the variable "dc", then the IPython Terminal will break and not be able to call "dc".
 As a result, use a different variable name to assign the data collection. e.g

 .. code-block:: python